- This event has passed.

-Magic City Books and Tulsa City-County Library present Keith Ryan Cartwright, author of Black Cowboys of Rodeo: Unsung Heroes from Harlem to Hollywood and the American West, for an in person event to celebrate his book.
+Magic City Books and Tulsa City-County Library present an in person program to celebrate Black Cowboys of Rodeo: Unsung Heroes from Harlem to Hollywood and the American West.
 The event will be on Tuesday, February 22 at 7:00 pm in the Pocahontas Greadington Learning Center at Central Library (5th and Denver in downtown Tulsa).

 Black Cowboys of Rodeo is a collection of one hundred years’ worth of firsthand cowboy stories, set against the backdrop of Reconstruction, Jim Crow, segregation, the civil rights movement, and eventually the integration of a racially divided country.